Book Review: A book for girls about puberty that also talks about sex.

-What’s happening to me? (for Girls) by Susan Meredith is first book on puberty for young girls, published by Usborne Books.
+What’s happening to me? (for Girls) by Susan Meredith is a first book on puberty for young girls, published by Usborne Books.

 So, what does this book talk about?
 It talks about a whole range of different things.
-It starts off with talking about the fact that you’re growing up.
+It starts off talking about the fact that you’re growing up.
 That changes will be happening and it’s called puberty.
 It talks about when puberty will happen and that what happens is different for everybody.
 You will grow taller and wider.
 You’ll have a growth spurt and then your muscles will get stronger.
 You’ll gain weight and then you’ll start to get hairy.
 It talks about what the hair is for and where it grows ie under the arms, on your legs, pubic hair.

 The first hair to sprout is your pubic hair.
 This gets more curly as it grows and may be a different colour from the hair on your head.
 It talks about getting breasts.
 Sooner or later, you might get some growing pains.
 It talks about how breasts work and why you have them, and the fact that they come in all shapes and sizes.
 It talks about bras.
 How to get measured up for one and what it all means.